wasmCloud/examples/adsb/README.md

 goreleaser build --clean --snapshot
 ```

+> Note: If you are building from a clone of the `wasmcloud/examples` repo, since it is a monorepo with many tagged examples, you will need to override the tag that goreleaser uses with `GORELEASER_CURRENT_TAG="v0.0.1" GORELEASER_PREVIOUS_TAG="v0.0.0"`.

 This will build the binaries for the 5 most common architecture/os combinations.
 You will now need to add them to a provider archive one at a time.

 > Note: if you have goreleaser pro, you can use the post-hooks to build the provider archive for you all in one swoop